telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 > Notice this operator is completely separate from the operator used for filtering on this column - check [operator](#configuration-columns.filterable.cell.operator).

-#### Example - Specifying inputWidth option for the filter cell of a column
+#### Example - Specifying suggestionOperator option for the filter cell of a column

     <div id="grid"></div>
     <script>